 The quality of proof coins produced by the Philadelphia Mint had greatly improved by the time the Morgan Dollar series had launched.
 As a result, most proofs will feature full strikes with reflective fields and outstanding eye appeal.
 Many will also feature frosted design elements.
 Depending on the extent of the contrast between the devices and the fields, the major grading services can designate a Proof Morgan Dollar as cameo or deep cameo.
 For certain years, coins with cameo contrast represent a distinct minority and carry strong premiums.

 The most famous Proof Morgan Dollar is without a doubt the 1895.
 Even though Mint records indicate that 12,000 circulation strikes were made at the Philadelphia Mint none are known to exist, leaving the numismatic community with the extremely limited number of 880 proof pieces that were produced.
-This is neither an extremely high or low number among proofs, however because of the lack of business strikes, demand and premiums for the proof coins are high, especially for pieces that show pristine fields and cameo contrast.
-Once again there are also a number of circulated pieces known, which are still recognized as Proofs no matter what grade simply because no circulation strike has ever been identified of this date.
+This is neither an extremely high nor low number among proofs, however because of the lack of business strikes, demand and premiums for the issue coins are high, especially for pieces that show pristine fields and cameo contrast.
+There are also a number of circulated pieces known, which are still recognized as Proofs simply because no circulation strike has ever been identified of this date.

 Branch mint proof coins were struck at the New Orleans and Carson City Mint facilities for certain years of the series.
 These proofs were typically struck to commemorate special occasions and have mintages of less than a dozen pieces.
 Some examples include the 1879-O struck to commemorate the re-opening of the New Orleans Mint; the 1883-O struck to mark the founding of Tulane University; and the 1893-CC struck to commemorate the closing of the Carson City Mint.
 Each of these issues are considered rarities and examples have sold for six-figure prices when brought to market.